Rearing Chicks

 Eggs will be in the incubator for 21 days for chickens and 28 days for waterfowl and a further 24 – 78 hours once hatched to dry off, so this environment needs to be regulated and setup correctly.

-Temperature settings for Chickens are 37.6 – 38 and humidity settings will vary depending on time of year and incubator locations.
+Sometimes chicks can hatch early and sometimes later than expected and this is usually the result of the temperature settings inside the incubator.
+Ideally for Chickens you are after 37.6 – 38 and humidity settings will vary depending on time of year and incubator locations.

 What’s important is that the humidity levels reach 80% when the chicks are placed into lockdown, levels lower than this increase the chances that the chicks will not be able to break free of the egg membrane.